tytso/xfstests-bld/Documentation/gce-xfstests.md

 The gce-xfstests system needs a Google Cloud Storage (GCS) bucket to send kernel images to be tested and to save the results from the test runs.
-If you are already using GCS you can use a pre-existing bucket, but it is strongly adviseable that you use a dedicated bucket for this purpose.
+If you are already using GCS you can use a pre-existing bucket, but it is strongly advisable that you use a dedicated bucket for this purpose.
 Detailed instructions for creating a new bucket can be found in the [GCS Quickstart](https://cloud.google.com/storage/docs/quickstart-console).